Investment Flow Chart Analysis - 3-21-2025

 The first decision is to determine what the daily, short-term or long-term trend of the investment market is.
 To make this determination, look at the 50- and 200-day simple moving averages on a weekly chart as shown below to determine if both the NASDAQ and the S&P 500 averages are either both positive, both negative and/or split.

-Now, the question is whether the positive trend will continue.
+Now, the question is whether the negative trend will continue.
 Both the NASDAQ and the S&P 500 remain above their 200 day lines so a full donnybrook possibility of a market decline remains ahead.

 So now the question is whether to: